 To meet gamers' high expectations for how brands should engage with them and to kick off Halo 5 in style, Xbox and its studio team, 343 Industries, put together a six-hour live launch event on YouTube.
 The event featured pre produced packages, YouTube stars, developers explaining different components of the game, game demos, and live feeds from supplementary Microsoft store launch events in New York and Los Angeles.
 Similar to a New Year's Eve countdown show, viewers could pop in at any time and find engaging content.

 Hosting the event on YouTube allowed for mass scale and viewer interactivity.
 Fans could like, share, and comment on the event as it was happening.

 YouTube media drives viewers to the live broadcast

 The media campaign featured a series of TrueView ads and YouTube desktop and mobile homepage mastheads.
 The desktop version offered Xbox a robust creative space to showcase the game trailer and achieved 42M impressions.
-The mobile version was used on launch day (more than half of YouTube views come from mobile)1 and achieved 128M impressions and 36.6K clicks to the live video.
+The mobile version was used on game launch day (more than half of YouTube views come from mobile)1 and achieved 128M impressions and 36.6K clicks to the YouTube live broadcast.

 "Partnering with YouTube uniquely allowed us to reach a broader, more diverse consumer than just people who are on Xbox, or fans of Xbox today," said Xbox's General Manager of Games Marketing Aaron Greenberg.